Jason Miller (fighter): Legal issues

-In August 2012, Miller was arrested in Mission Viejo, California, and charged with trespassing and burglary after an incident at a church.
-The pastor at the church told law enforcement that Miller had broken into the church and destroyed a variety of pictures, CDs, and books inside.
-Miller also discharged a fire extinguisher, leaving a residue trail to the second floor where police reportedly found a naked Miller sleeping on a couch.
-He was taken into custody and later released on $20,000 bond.
-The charge was dismissed when the pastor, the complaining witness in the case, thought it would be best to give Miller spiritual guidance as opposed to jail time.
+In August 2011, Miller was arrested in Chatham County, North Carolina.
+He was charged with simple assault and false imprisonment after his sister accused Miller of assaulting her at a house party.

 Miller was arrested for an outstanding warrant on October 9, 2014, after a five-hour-long standoff with a SWAT team outside his Orange County, California, home.
 Over the course of the stand-off, Miller gave live updates through his Twitter account.

 On October 16, 2015, law enforcement responded to a domestic disturbance call at Miller's residence involving Miller and two women.
 After deputies arrived, Miller threw a ceramic tile at them and threatened them with a fire extinguisher and a metal pole.
 He was tased by police and arrested for assault.

-On February 7, 2016, Miller was arrested in Irvine, California, for suspicion of driving under the influence.
-He was released the same day.

 In March 2016, Miller was arrested in Mission Viejo, California.
 He was accused of vandalizing a brick wall outside of Stay Ready Tattoo with graffiti, said Roxi Fyad, spokeswoman of the Orange County district attorney’s office, a tattoo shop in Lake Forest, California two months prior.